 Measuring outcomes since the outbreak has been a priority to assist students with their learning deficits.
-According to our local assessment tool, Northwest Evaluation Association (NWEA), we administered the MAP Reading Fluency Assessments and the MAP Growth Math in Fall Term (August 2022), Winter Term (February 2023) and all students in kindergarten - 2nd again in Spring Term (May 2023).
+According to our local assessment tool, Northwest Evaluation Association (NWEA), we administered the MAP Reading Fluency Assessments and the MAP Growth Math in Fall Term (August 2022), Winter Term (February 2023) and again in Spring Term (May 2023).
 A strong increase was demonstrated on both the reading and math results.
-See attached data sheet for more details.